 Mr. Roland Duchâtelet has been a private shareholder of the company since April 1994 and has served as a director ever since.
 Prior to that date, Mr. Duchâtelet served in various positions in production, product development and marketing for several large and small companies.
 He contributed to the start-up of two other semiconductor manufacturers: Mietec Alcatel (Belgium) from 1983 to 1985 as business development/sales manager and Elmos GmbH (Germany) from 1985 to 1989 as marketing manager.
 Mr. Duchâtelet is the co-founder of the parent company of Melexis NV.
+He holds a degree in electronic engineering, a degree in applied economics and an MBA from the University of Leuven. been a private shareholder of the company since April 1994 and has served as a director ever since.
+Prior to that date, Mr. Duchâtelet served in various positions in production, product development and marketing for several large and small companies.
+He contributed to the start-up of two other semiconductor manufacturers: Mietec Alcatel (Belgium) from 1983 to 1985 as business development/sales manager and Elmos GmbH (Germany) from 1985 to 1989 as marketing manager.
+Mr. Duchâtelet is the co-founder of the parent company of Melexis NV.
 He holds a degree in electronic engineering, a degree in applied economics and an MBA from the University of Leuven.

 Mr. Marc Biron holds a degree in electronic engineering and obtained a Ph.D. in applied sciences in 1999 at the University of Liège, Belgium.
 Mr. Biron began his career in the electronics industry in 1997 when joining Melexis, where he held a number of senior positions over a 25-year period.
-In 2006, Mr. Biron was given responsibility for the hall sensor/engine management business unit and its turnover generation.
-In 2009, he became global development & quality manager, focusing on the efficient development of profitable and reliable products and leading a team of 500 people.
+In 2006, Mr. Biron was given responsibility for the Hall sensor/engine management business unit and its turnover generation.
+In 2009, he became global development & quality manager, focusing on the efficient development of profitable and reliable products, leading a team of 500 people.
 In 2018, he became VP and general manager of the sense & drive business unit and added the responsibility of global innovation manager in 2020, focusing on the right new technologies and know-how.
 In 2021, Mr. Biron was appointed Chief Executive Officer of Melexis.
 Since September 2013, Mr. Biron has been a visiting lecturer for the course 'Major Project in Electronics' at the University of Liège.

 Mr. Shiro Baba has 38 years of professional and management experience in different fields related to the semiconductor business.
 He started his career in 1975 with the semiconductor division of Hitachi.
 As from 1999, he held several general management positions within the Hitachi semiconductor division.
 From 2003 until 2009, Mr. Baba was employed by Renesas Technology Corp. as general manager of the automotive semiconductor business unit, among others, and later as board director and senior VP.
-His last mandate was president & CEO of Hitachi ULSI Systems Co. before retiring in 2013.
+His last mandate was president and CEO of Hitachi ULSI Systems Co. before retiring in 2013.
 In April 2013, Mr. Baba was appointed independent director of Melexis.
-Mr.
+Mr. Baba obtained a master's degree in electrical and physical engineering from the Tokyo Institute of Technology and in electrical engineering from Stanford University.